 Similar approaches emerged from our other travel managers included in this Q&A:

 - Learn as much as you can from women industry leaders.
-Global Travel Senior Manager at Tapestry, Rosemary Maloney, emphasizes that “networking is more than what you do on LinkedIn- it requires face to face interaction and relationship cultivation.”
+Global Travel Senior Manager at Tapestry, Rosemary Maloney emphasises that “networking is more than what you do on LinkedIn—it requires face-to-face interaction and relationship cultivation.”

 - Be eager to take on as many opportunities as you can in your career.
 This will help guide you closer to your future dream job.